AtlasOfLivingAustralia/alerts/README.md

 This is a small app responsible for sending email alerts when there are changes detected to endpoint web services (subscriptions).

+Scheduling is handled by Quartz plugin in the app.
+It works like RSS - it checks the JSON service and reads the results and then compares that with the previously stored check and if there are new records, it triggers an email.
+Relies on records being sorted by date loaded.
+Works with any endpoint that can return date-sorted JSON output.

 # Build status

 [![Build Status](https://travis-ci.com/AtlasOfLivingAustralia/alerts.svg?branch=master)](https://travis-ci.com/AtlasOfLivingAustralia/alerts)